edg1983/GREEN-VARAN/docs/_build/html/_sources/GREEN_DB.rst.txt

 For details on how the database was compiled please refer to the original publication
 ##OURPAPER##

+The GREEN-DB database is available for free for **academic use** and available for download in a `Zenodo repository <https://zenodo.org/record/3981033>`_

 Summary statistics on the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~